Xubuntu/wiki.xubuntu.org/Home.md

 # Welcome to the Xubuntu team wiki!

-You have landed in the Xubuntu team wiki.
+You have landed on the Xubuntu team wiki.
 This is the place where the Xubuntu contributors cooperate and communicate about development efforts.